mozaik-association/mozaik/README.md

 A suite of Odoo modules to manage large associative organizations (members, committees, subscriptions, ...).

-A [sandbox environnement](http://mozaik.odoodemo.acsone.eu/web) is available.
-A demo user with guest/guest credentials can be used to log on.

 A [presentation from Odoo Experience 2015](http://www.slideshare.net/acsone/mozaik-managing-a-political-party-with-odoo) is available, illustrating a small subset of features.

 Summary